Pellegrini Chapel (Santa Anastasia): Frescoes

 The work (which fewer recent studies interpret differently) may allude to the events of the Pellegrini family and the anti-Venetian sentiment that had arisen in Verona during the early fifteenth century because of its loss of autonomy.
-Indeed, in 1411, the incursion of Sigismund of Hungary's imperial army took place supported by Brunoro della Scala followed, in 1412, by a pro-Scaligers uprising in the city.
+Indeed, in 1411, the incursion of Sigismund of Hungary's imperial army took place supported by Brunoro della Scala followed, in 1412, by a pro-Scaliger uprising in the city.
 The royal procession in Pisanello's fresco could thus be a depiction of the emperor and his entourage while the winged dragon, portrayed as an amphibious animal, would represent Venice, which at that time had conquered Verona along with the other Mainland Domains, and whose symbol was the winged lion, often depicted with two legs in the water.
 The pro-scaligers uprising provoked a strong repression by the Venetian Republic resulting in many rebels being sentenced to death by hanging, a detail well depicted in the same fresco.
 The figure of the princess could instead be a portrait of Cristoforo Pellegrini's young bride, Laura Nogarola, an easily accessible model for the painter.